tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 * The parameter "y" MUST be present and contains the y coordinate for the Elliptic Curve point encoded using the base64url {{?RFC4648}} encoding.
 This parameter is not present for "X25519".
 * The parameter "d" MUST be present for private keys and contains the Elliptic Curve Algorithm private key encoded using the base64url encoding.
 This parameter MUST NOT be present for public keys.

-"A128KW" and "A256KW" are AES Key Wrap with 128-bit key and 256-bit key.
+"A128KW" and "A256KW" are AES Key Wrap with 128-bit key and 256-bit key respectively.

-## HYBRID {#hybrid}
+## "kem" {#kem}

-   The following key subtypes are defined here for purpose of "PQ/T Hybrid KEM in JSON Web Key (JWK) form" (HYBRID):
+The "kem" (KEM) parameter identifies PQC KEM algorithm used with the "kem-pk" key.
+KEM values used by this specification are:

       "kem"            PQC KEM Applied
       Kyber512            Kyber512
       Kyber768            Kyber768

+These values are registered in the IANA "JSON PQC KEM" registry defined in {{JSON-KEM-REGISTRY}}.
+Additional "kem" values can be registered by other specifications.

 ## Example Hybrid Key Agreement Computation